circleci/circleci-docs/jekyll/_cci2/artifacts.md

 <artifacts.txt xargs -P4 -I % wget %?circle-token=$CIRCLE_TOKEN
 ```

-The `curl` command fetches all artifact details for a {% comment %} TODO: Job {% endcomment %} build
+The `curl` command fetches all artifact details for a build
 and pipes it to `grep` to extract the URLs.
 The results are saved to the `artifacts.txt` file.
 Finally, `xargs` reads the file